The Passion: The King of Glory at the Everlasting Gates

 Pray The Word

 Heavenly Father, I thank You for the glorious scene at the everlasting gates of heaven when Jesus, the King of glory, entered in triumph.
-I thank You that He is the Lord strong and mighty, mighty in battle, and that He is now seated at Your right hand.
-I thank You that He is my King and I am glory because He is the King of glory, in the name of Jesus Christ, Amen.
+I thank You that He is the Lord strong and mighty, mighty in battle, and that He is now seated on the throne of glory.
+I acknowledge that He is my King and He is the King of glory, in the name of Jesus Christ, Amen.

 Speak The Word

 Jesus Christ is the King of glory!
 He is the Lord strong and mighty, the Lord mighty in battle!
 He ascended in triumph and entered through the everlasting doors of heaven.
-He sits at the right hand of God, and all His enemies are His footstool.
-He is the King of glory and He is my King — I am glory!
-God is my Father, the Father of glory, and I walk in the fullness of this glorious identity, in the name of Jesus Christ!
+He sits on the throne of God, and all His enemies are being made His footstool through the church which is His body in the earth.
+He is the King of glory and He is my King — and I am His glory!
+God is my Father, and He is the Father of glory, I am the glory of God, and I walk in the fullness of this glorious identity, in the name of Jesus Christ!

 Soul Wellness: An Introduction To Receiving Healing In Your Heart